smakeneni/SurvivalAnlaysis/README.md

 I used survival, survminer, RTCGA, RTCGA.clinical packages in R for this project.

-The Rmd file was used to generate the html report.
+The Rmd file was used to generate the html report thats on my website